Martin-SK-PD/Kosovsky-Martin---bachelor-thesis-files/README.txt

 --------------------
 The project directory contains the following subdirectories:

-1. release/ - Contains the compiled release version of the `filter_metricCombVis` plugin.
+1. release/ - Contains the compiled release version of the MetricCombVis plugin.
-2. debug/ - Contains the compiled debug version of the `filter_metricCombVis` plugin.
+2. debug/ - Contains the compiled debug version of the MetricCombVis plugin.
 3. mesh_objects/ - Contains selected mesh files for testing the plugin.
 4. filter_metricCombVis/ - Contains the source code, CMake file, and a detailed README on how to compile the plugin from source.

 Subdirectory: release/
 ----------------------
-This directory contains the compiled release version of the `filter_metricCombVis` plugin.
+This directory contains the compiled release version of the MetricCombVis plugin.

 Files:
 - plugin.dll (or plugin.so for Linux, plugin.dylib for macOS) - The compiled release version of the plugin binary.